Osman Zolan

-Osman Zolan (born 10 December 1966, Tavas) is a Turkish politician and lawyer who is the current Denizli Metropolitan Municipality of Turkey.
+Osman Zolan (born 10 December 1964, Tavas) is a Turkish politician and lawyer who served as the mayor of Denizli Metropolitan Municipality of Turkey from 2011 to 2024.

 On 10 March 2011, Nihat Zeybekci resigned to run for a seat in the parliament.
 Then Zolan took it over from him.
 He was nominated as a candidate for 2014 Turkish local elections.
 After the elections, he was elected mayor of Denizli Metropolitan Municipality.